allingeek/kloudformation/README.md

-# Kloudformation
+# KloudFormation

-  Kloudformation is a (proof of concept) 1:1 translation of AWS Cloudformation resources into Kubernetes using custom resource definitions and the Kubebuilder scaffolding.
-The functionality is _basic_, and there are a bunch of features that haven't been written yet.
-Additionally, the DockerSwarm resource (also proof of concept at this time) abstracts multiple resources into a ready to go Docker Swarm cluster with sensible(?) defaults.
+KloudFormation is a Kubernetes operator (controller-manager) responsible for managing cloud infrastructure resources.
+Today it is a translation of selected AWS CloudFormation resources into Kubernetes resources.
+It uses custom resource definitions (CRDs) and the Kubebuilder scaffolding.
+However, unlike AWS CloudFormation, this project provides continuous state reconciliation for cloud infrastructure resources.

+This project also includes other higher-level abstractions.
+Those provide deployment and management of common infrastructure patterns such as three-tier networks, governance models, and clustered workload platforms.

+## Status

+This project is exiting the proof-of-concept phase and funded development is driving code refinement and resource catalog expansion.
+Testing is currently disabled as SIG-testing can't seem to provide a framework without side effects and grotesque leaks.

-## Kloudformation basic resources
+## Philosophy

+OSS will eat the Cloud.
+But until it does we're going to find ways to eat at the value-add services they provide.

+## AWS Resources

+Resource selection has been based requirements for higher-level abstractions.
+Our initial target was launching a Docker Swarm cluster in AWS without any pre-existing environment.
+To accomplish that task we modeled many EC2 resources (VPC, subnets, gateways, and instances) and typical IAM resources.

+## KloudFormation Infrastructure Resources

 ### AuthorizeEC2SecurityGroupIngress

 #### Description

 AuthorizeEC2SecurityGroupIngress (soon to be renamed... too long) creates an ingress rule for an AWS EC2 Security Group

 #### Spec Fields:

 ```
   - ruleName # string- k8s name of the rule.
 Used in the finalizer applied to the security group.
   - sourceCidrIp # string- ex.
 "0.0.0.0/0"